ibm-s390-cloud/ocp-kvm-ipi-automation/docs/DOCUMENTATION.md

 ### A note on IBM Power Systems

 These playbooks have been successfully tested on an IBM Power System LC922 bare metal server running Red Hat Enterprise Linux 8.5.
-Tests on older POWER8-based hardware were not successful however as some virtualization features required by OCP running on top of KVM and libvirt are not available on that type of hardware.
+Tests on older POWER8-based hardware were not successful however as some virtualization features required by RHOCP running on top of KVM and libvirt are not available on that type of hardware.

 Please note that Red Hat has issued a deprecation notice for KVM on IBM Power Systems that makes using these playbooks on POWER10 hardware less feasible.
 For more details please check out this link: <https://access.redhat.com/articles/6005061>.